rubensworks/article-quoted-triples-index/content/approaches.md

 ## Indexing Approaches
 {:#approaches}

-In this section, we introduce four approaches for indexing quoted triples.
+In this section, we introduce four approaches for indexing quoted triples, with increasing levels of complexity.
-The first approach is a naive approach based on traditional RDF indexing, while the other two approaches are specifically designed for quoted triples.

-Say that all approaches have hexastore-like structure in common, and only dict is different.
-{:.todo}
+These approaches build upon the well-established method of storing triples in different orders and using dictionary encoding as explained in [](#background).
+Our approaches only rely on changes within the dictionary mechanism, while the triple index itself remain unchanged.

 ### Singular Dictionary